Learning to Transform for Generalizable Instance-wise Invariance: Supplementary Material

 \subsubsection{Base Distribution}

 We use a mixture of Gaussians or uniform random variables as the base distribution.
 We further use the Gumbel-softmax trick \cite{gumbel} to estimate gradients with respect to the weight of each mode.
 We found this to be important for learning equally weighted modes in the multi-modality experiments.
+For experiments with simpler distributions (such as Mario-Iggy), we use a uniform distribution for simplicity.